ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch14.md

-The distributional hypothesis is a linguistic theory suggesting that words occurring in the same contexts tend to have similar meanings, according to the original source, â€œDistributional Structureâ€? by Zellig S. Harris.
+The distributional hypothesis is a linguistic theory suggesting that words occurring in the same contexts tend to have similar meanings, according to the original source, "Distributional Structure"? by Zellig S. Harris.
 Succinctly, the more similar the meanings of two words are, the more often they appear in similar contexts.